 Why is evidence important

-No matter how important you think it is for land to be provided for local food growing, every planning policy must be backed up by up-to-date evidence that this is a locally relevant and realistic aspiration.
+No matter how important you think it is for land to be provided for local food growing or for better access to healthy food, every planning policy must be backed up by up-to-date evidence that this is a locally relevant and realistic aspiration.

 An independent planning inspector will hold an examination into the draft local plan to ensure that it has been prepared following the correct procedures and that it is “sound”.
 This means Local Plans should